jessicawitte92/THISTLE_project/README.md

 # How to use THISTLE
-THISTLE has been tested in both Google Colab and Anaconda.
-It can be run locally in Python IDEs such as PyCharm and Spyder or via Jupyter Notebooks.
+For reproducibility and accessibility, especially for those with limited programming experience, the notebooks in this repo (`/code`) were written for working in Google Colab.
+Instructions on setting up the environment in Colab and importing data from Github and Google Drive are included at the top of each notebook.
+For those working locally, THISTLE has also been tested in Anaconda and can be run in Python IDEs such as PyCharm and Spyder or via Jupyter Notebooks.

 ## Jupyter Notebooks via Google Colab
 ### Importing the repo to Colab
 First, log in to your Google account.
 If you don't have a Google account, you will need to make one in order to use Colab.